Bobris/BTDB/Doc/Relations.md

 Relations provides easy way how to store "table" like data in object db.

-Let's first define data entity we want to store (note that it is not ne defined as [StoredInline] but it is still inlined)
+Let's first define data entity we want to store (note that it is not defined as [StoredInline] but it is still inlined)

     public class Person
     {